lammps/lammps/doc/src/read_data.rst

        12 4 17 29 30 21

 The 4 atoms are ordered linearly within the dihedral.
 The *Dihedrals* section must appear after the *Atoms* section.

 All values in this section must be integers (1, not 1.0).
+However, the type can be a numeric value or an alphanumeric label.
+The latter is only allowed if the type label has been defined by the :doc:`labelmap <labelmap>` command or a Dihedral Type Labels section earlier in the data file.
+See the :doc:`Howto type labels
+<Howto_type_labels>` doc page for the allowed syntax of type labels
+and a general discussion of how type labels can be used.

 ----------